 Superyacht Design and its Chinese Market

-14/12/2016 - Presented by Jonathan Ridley, Head of Engineering, Warsash School of Maritime Science and Engineering, Southampton Solent University.
+14/12/2016 - Presented by Jonathan Ridley, Head of Engineering, Warsash School of Maritime Science and Engineering, Solent University.

 The superyacht industry has flourished in Europe and the USA over recent years, with significant numbers of superyachts built or under construction.
 As the number of ultra-high worth individuals in China increases, European and American designers and builders must look to the new markets in China and meet a new set of challenging requirements.
 Main objectives for the session included: